YYYEJI/ReactCalculator/README.md

-# 🚀 A simple project: Calulator using React 🚀
+# 🚀 A Simple Project: Calulator using React 🚀

 This is a simple calculator built using React.
 It performs basic arithmetic operations such as addition, subtraction, multiplication, and division.
 Additionally, you can reset the input field and result with dedicated buttons.